joelbarton-io/launch_school/RB120/assessment_prep/misc/concepts.md

 class Running < Sport; end # sub
 ```
 ### via duck-typing

+-> if blanking, think of a bunch of different professionals who all `work`

-no formal relationship between classes/types; if they can both respond to some method name, we can use them polymorphically
+no formal relationship between classes/types; however if they can both respond to some interface, we can use them polymorphically

+-> A way for objects to behavior polymorphically when they do not share methods via either interface or class inheritance.

-The idea is that you don't need a type in order to invoke an existing method on an object - if a method is defined on it, you can invoke it.
+The idea is that you don't need to know the type of object in order to invoke an existing method on the object-if it can respond to a method, you can invoke that method on it.

 ```ruby
 class SportsGame
   def play(attendees)